bhaskrr/ai-agents/README.md

 1. State Graph: Defines the workflow of the grading process.

 2. LLM Model: Provides the underlying language understanding and analysis.
-3. Grading Functions: Functions for evaluation criteria.
+3. Grading Functions: Functions for evaluation criterias.
 4. Conditional Logic: Determines the flow of the grading process based on interim scores.

 ### Method Details